Awesome: Grand Theft Auto: San Andreas

 - The Janitor from Dam and Blast isn't just a one-of in a cutscene: he actually sticks around, participates in the heist, and gets a multi-million cut of the profit as well.
 Not bad for a guy who was only included because he lived in the little room being used to plan the heist.

 - Speaking of which, "Breaking The Bank at Caligula's" is cited as a Best Level Ever because, not only do you rob a multi-million dollar casino vault, but you're ripping off Salvatore Leone and the entire Leone crime family in Las Venturas.
+The Ocean's Eleven-inspired "Breaking The Bank At Caligula's", which involves a daring casino heist that finishes with a parachute jump off the roof and a mad dash to a waiting helicopter.
 The icing on the cake being getting one last phone-call from Salvatore, in the verge of a hilarious Villainous Breakdown, as he and what's left of his crime family is taking the first flight back to Liberty City.
 Between taking out the rival Sindacco and Forelli families before hand, CJ basically threw down with The Mafia, singlehandedly - and freaking won!

 - From the LP: Tenpenny decides to have Sweet beaten up while in jail.
 Toreno, who in the LP is a god-tier Magnificent Bastard, calls him and tells him to knock it off, demonstrating he has power and connections Tenpenny can only dream of.